ShamrinIgor/eLegionCourseWork/README.md

 # eLegionCourseWork
 DataProvider.framework not used in this version.
-All data is downloaded from the server
+All data is downloaded from the server.